EJKraft/MasterThesis/Analysis/ReadMe.txt

 	Analysis regarding Academic Status, Sex and Native Speaker.
 Plots, Logistic Regression, CHI2, Ruskal-Wallis and Correlation.

 -2_Comparing Answers:
-	Selects all files which are an answer given by the presenter.
-Analysis regarding Academic Status, Sex and Native Speaker.
+	Selects all files which are an answer given by the presenter during the Q&A session.
+Answer analysis regarding Academic Status, Sex and Native Speaker.
 Plots, Logistic Regression, CHI2, Kruskal-Wallis.

 -3_Comparing Questions: